-A change of tone follows, as Céline and Jesse next find themselves in the Prater entertainment complex, which lies a little north and east of central Vienna but is only a short subway ride away on the U1.
+A change of tone follows, as Céline and Jesse next find themselves in the Prater entertainment complex, which lies a little north and east of central Vienna but the U1 subway takes you there in just a few minutes.

 (The Riesenrad Ferris wheel)

-The next stop on the Before Sunrise location tour is Franziskanerplatz, a small square just a short walk from Stephansdom cathedral in the heart of Vienna’s old town.
+The next stop on our location tour is Franziskanerplatz, a small square just a short walk from Stephansdom cathedral in the heart of Vienna’s old town.

-One side of the square has the Franciscan monastery, hence the monks that pass by in the movie.
+One side of the square has the Franciscan monastery (another Vienna Blood location), hence the monks that pass by in the movie.
 The building dates back to the early 1600s, and the unusual façade contributes to a lovely historical atmosphere.